 Your interest could be literally anything as long as it is a clearly defined discipline, and you are committed to it.
 It would be preferable, for your own mental health, if your interest is not dependent on a device screen; however we do realise that, as more human activities get digitised, traditionally analog endeavours like studying history are done with the assistance of a screen nowadays.

-Lastly, four book recommendations:- Evan Ratliff - The Mastermind
+Lastly, five book recommendations:- Evan Ratliff - The Mastermind

 - Ryan Holiday - Trust Me, I'm Lying

 - F Adams & G Laughlin - The Five Ages of the Universe

 - Richard Thieme - Mind Games